DNS-Accountants

 More than £1,500,000 12%

 NOTE: The tax authorities make no distinction between the property and the fixtures and fittings attached to the property.
 In other words, fixtures and fittings are also taxable.
-So, if a house is bought for £100,000 and you reckon that fixtures and fitting are worth 3,000 you cannot pay stamp duty of only £97,000.
+So, if a house is bought for £100,000 and you reckon that fixtures and fitting are work 3,000 you cannot pat stamp duty of only £97,000.

 Stamp Duty on Second Properties

-If you plan on buying a second home you will attract a higher tax rate however there is some reduction on buying a property for the first time.
+Starting April 2016, if you plan on buying a second home you will attract a higher tax rate however there is some reduction on buying a property for the first time.
+You will be required to pay tax on property worth 40,000 or more.
 For every additional band, you will be required to pay 3% higher.

-Anything other than your primary residence constitutes a second home.
-This includes holiday homes, property investments or property within a family.
+Anything other than your primary residence constitutes as a second home.
+This includes, holiday homes, property investments or property within a family.
 This applies even in the case when your primary residence is in another country.

 Property Price Stamp Duty